shubhmjain30/notes/reactjs/reactjs-bedrock.md

-# Foundational Web & JavaScript Knowledge
+# 🌱 Stage 1 — Foundational Web & JavaScript Knowledge

 Before diving into React, you need a solid foundation in web technologies and modern JavaScript.
 This knowledge is essential for understanding React's concepts and writing efficient code.